CA-APM/ca-apm-fieldpack-epa-rabbitmq/README.md

 Carefully read each plug-in POD section for details about how to run the plug-ins in debug mode.
 When you are using a newer version than what was tested, the vendor has probabably changed the number of columns in the TSV output.
 You will notice the difference by comparing the output to the program.
 Adjust the program accordingly.

-If you still need assistance after testing, please open a new discussion on [CA APM DEV](http://bit.ly/caapm_dev).

 # Limitation

 Some users have reported and verified that the EPAgent Plug-ins for RabbitMQ output has changed in newer versions of RabbitMQ.
 Validate the new output against the the output used to create the EPAgent Plug-ins for RabbitMQ.

 # Support